What Is A Pediatric Oncology Nurse Practitioner? (Answered By A Nurse)

 Per Year $81,900

-Average Salary Of A Pediatric Oncology Nurse Practitioner
+Average Salary of a Pediatric Oncology Nurse Practitioner

 As you gain experience and develop your skills as a nurse practitioner in this field, you enhance your opportunities to increase your income.
 According to Ziprecruiter, the average pediatric oncology nurse practitioner salary in the U.S. is $54.09 per hour, or $112,511 per year.
 Most salaries for pediatric oncology nurse practitioners fall within the range of $96,500 to $126,000 per year.